oguzey/questionnaire/README.md

 $ ./deploy.sh -vvv
 ```

-Currently only operating systems with `yum` package manager.
-It is tested only in Amazon Linux OS.
+Currently, only operating systems with `yum` package manager are supported.
+The deployment process was tested only in Amazon Linux OS.

 ## How to deploy on your machine
 It needs to do the following items to deploy the project on your machine: